actinia-org/actinia-introduction/docs/index.md

 #### Sending JSON payload as a file

 In the example above we have sent JSON code to the server directly in the request.
 However, with longer process chains this is hard to manage.
-It is often much more convenient to store the JSON code as "payload" in a file and send it to server:
+It is often much more convenient to store the JSON code as "payload" in a file and send it to the server:

 ```bash
 # store query in a JSON file "pc_query_point_.json" (or use a text editor for this)